Yurii-Shpak/Python-Core-G4/README.md

 The bot uses Prompt Toolkit package that propose a list of commands by the first letters typed in the command line.

+INSTALLATION:

+'Personal Helper' is being distributed in the form of Python package.
+You can install it using one of the following two commands in the directory with setup.py file:
+    pip install .
+    python setup.py install